CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-Orion-Grieco/README.md

 ## Results and Outcomes

 TODO: Discuss the outcomes of your project in this section.
 Depending on the project type, the presented results and outcomes will vary.
 In some projects, you will be asked to present a theoretical analysis, and in others your experimental study and its results.
 In this section, you are also to demonstrate an enhanced version of your artifact by showing its capabilities and applications, in light of the evaluation metrics for assessing the artifact

+### End Result of Project

+* Overall, the project was somewhat tedious, in terms of finding a viable format to create this project.
+The majority of Gensim was unreliable, as I was regularly finding out that the code I was working with utilized deprecated functions, that were replaced with less wieldy umbrella functions to take the place of multiple methods in some cases.
+This was even in spite of the tutorials I had followed being less than a year old, with seemingly large portions of the Gensim structure no longer being viable or usable as a whole.

 ---